 The Board of the Doctoral School is a body with advisory role to the Director of the School.
 The Board cooperates in developing the study programme and managing the School in aspects related to research and teaching, and also draws up a draft budget for the School.

-The Board is composed of eight members:
+The Board consists of nine members:

 The Director of the School